bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 So I don't want to reveal that I use a two of three, not only for privacy reasons, but also to keep the specification simple because then whenever, like let's say in the future, I want to do something else with my keys for every new use case in a sense, or a key setup case, you would need to change the Lightning specification.
 That's not what we want to do.
 So this is the rough application idea of nesting.
-In this example, it would be a frost inside the music, but you could also think of arbitrary combinations, like a music inside the music, music inside the frost, and arbitrary trees you
+In this example, it would be a frost inside the music, but you could also think of arbitrary combinations, like a music inside the music, music inside the frost, and arbitrary trees you can build.

-Speaker 0: 00:03:21
+Speaker 0: 00:03:22

-can build.
 And in addition, we have other things too, like we have BIP32 derivation, like can you do a frost setup between participants and then get the next pub out that you can derive multiple keys from that all of them now may be signable.
 We believe that's the case, but.
 Yeah, and yeah.